raziell74/skyrim-junk-it-ng/README.md

 ## Known Issues

 - [ ] Cannot Mark Ammo as "Junk".
 - [ ] Bulk selling junk items does not calculate speech skill increases.
-I need to also figure out how to maximize compatibility so mods that affect speech skill increases will be compatible with JunkIt. ***Note*** If someone knows the math formula for the speech skill experience increase when selling an item, please let me know.
-I have not been able to find it, so far all I know is that it is based on the base value of the item and the number of items doesn't matter (which is a bug that no one has fixed yet...)
+I need to also figure out how to maximize compatibility so mods that affect speech skill increases will be compatible with JunkIt.
+    Formula: Skill Use Mult * (base XP * skill specific multipliers) + Skill Use Offset 1 base XP per gold used in transaction
 - [x] <span style="color:darkgreen">***Resolved***</span> ~~Occasionally items that were unmarked as junk will revert to using the "Junk" icon on game reload.~~
 - [x] <span style="color:darkgreen">***Resolved***</span> ~~Shouldn't be able to transfer Junk when pick pocketing~~
 - [x] There is no indicator that equipped junk items are marked as junk or not.
 This is intended behavior.
 Unequip the item and the icon will update to reflect the items junk status.